hauju/opcua-to-tangle/README.md

 # Overview

-The idea of the project is to combine the advantages of OPC UA and distributed ledger technology like IOTA Streams.
-The opcua-to-tangle project consists of three components.
+The idea of the project is to create a connectivity solution to combine the advantages of OPC UA and distributed ledger technology like IOTA Streams The opcua-to-tangle project consists of three components.

 1. The I2TH OPC UA Sensors Server is just an example server that reveals some OPC UA nodes we can connect to.​ In theory, any OPC UA server can be used.
 1. The I2TH OPC UA Streams Gateway connects e.g. to the OPC UA Sensors Server, fetch the sensor data and publish them to the tangle.
 The channel address is also provided via OPC UA.